The Gravitas Principle®Build Your Executive Presence - Build Your Success!

 Dress to Impress

-Your wardrobe can speak volumes before you ever open your mouth.
+Your professional wardrobe can speak volumes before you ever open your mouth.
 Learn how to package your appearance so that you always look appropriate and polished.
-Coaching can show you the Four Levels of Dress, proper fit, coordination, and grooming choices that will be appropriate to your industry, role, and corporate brand.
+Executive coaching can show you the Four Levels of Dress, proper fit, coordination, and grooming choices that will be appropriate to your industry, role, and corporate brand.
 An in-home Closet Audit and personal shopping time can also be included.

 Listen as Jill discusses workplace gravitas on The Lori Moss Show podcast!

-The Gravitas Principle® projects begin with an 80-question online assessment to determine Executive Presence strengths and challenges in the four facets of the Gravitas Model – Communication, Confidence, Charisma, and Image.
+The Gravitas Principle® projects begin with an 80-question assessment to determine Executive Presence strengths and challenges in the four facets of the Gravitas Model – Communication, Confidence, Charisma, and Image.
 Content is further customized after careful discussion with all parties involved, along with a detailed review of other assessments conducted to-date.
 Learning objectives are then developed in partnership with the coachee and key stakeholder.
-Scheduled over a series of months, 1.5 to 2-hour sessions are conducted face-to-face whenever possible, and can include exercises, role-plays and videotaping.
-If time and distance are an issue, some sessions can be conducted by phone or Skype.
+Scheduled over a series of months, 60- to 90-minute sessions are conducted face-to-face whenever possible, and can include exercises, role-plays and videotaping.
+Sessions can also be conducted via Zoom.
 Homework is assigned with each session.
 Update calls with the stakeholder are conducted at the midpoint and end of the project.

 Two different coaching packages are available: